-- 1. The student must meet all general requirements for admission to the Graduate School of Mississippi College. - 2.
-The student must present evidence of satisfactory scholarship with an average of at least 2.5 on previous undergraduate work. - 3.
-The student must supply at least two recommendations from academic or professional sources who have observed the applicant from a supervisory position and who are familiar with the applicant's character, scholarship, and potential for successful graduate work.
+- 1. All general requirements for admission to the graduate school of Mississippi College must be met. - 2.
+The applicant must hold a Bachelor's degree from an accredited college or university in an appropriate field of study as determined by the review committee, Chair of the Department of Psychology and Counseling, Dean of the School of Education, or Dean of Graduate Studies.
+The applicant must present evidence of satisfactory scholarship with a GPA of at least 2.5 on previous undergraduate work. - 3.
+The applicant must supply at least two recommendations from academic or professional sources who have observed the applicant from the position of teacher, advisor, or supervisor and who are familiar with the applicant's character, scholarship, and potential for successful graduate work.

-- 4. The student may transfer up to 12 hours of coursework into the program, but any course must be determined equivalent to the CACREP course for which it would substitute, and a syllabus must be provided for each course being considered for transfer credit. - 5.
-The student must have the state minimum scores on the appropriate sections of the PRAXIS series: PPST (Reading 170, Writing 172, Mathematics 169, and PLT 152) or CBT (Reading 316, Writing 318, Mathematics 314) or NTE Core Battery (Communication Skills 651, General Knowledge 646, Professional Knowledge 649). - 6.
-The student must attend an orientation session during the semester prior to the determination of your admission status.
-Failure to attend the orientation session will result in deactivation of your application/file. - 7.
-Upon completion of 12 hours of graduate work taken at Mississippi College, a student must secure a recommendation for candidacy. - 8.
-Students in the Counseling program have options in selecting some courses either as COU or PSY.
+- 4. The applicant or student may transfer up to 12 hours of course work into the program, but any course must be determined equivalent to the course for which it would substitute.
+The Dean of Graduate Studies determines the transfer and substitution of coursework. - 5.
+The applicant or student must have the state minimum scores on the appropriate sections of the PRAXIS series: PPST (Reading 170, Writing 172, Mathematics 169, and PLT 152) or CBT (Reading 316, Writing 318, Mathematics 314) or NTE Core Battery (Communication Skills 651, General Knowledge 646, Professional Knowledge 649). - 6.
+The applicant must attend an orientation session during the semester prior to the final determination of admission status - 7.
+Upon successful completion of 12-18 hours of graduate work taken at Mississippi College, a student should apply for admission to candidacy.